 This illustration depicts a typical cover payment scenario.
 Mitsubishi UFJ’s customer is sending a wire transfer to a beneficiary in Bosnia whose account is at ASA Banka.
 Mitsubishi and ASA Banka do not have a correspondent relationship.
 Mitsubishi sends an MT-103 payment message to the beneficiary in the local currency, which is the Bosnian mark (BAM); however, ASA Banka replies that it wishes to be reimbursed for this payment in the equivalent U.S. dollars.

 Mitsubishi’s correspondent is Wells Fargo, and ASA Banka’s is JPMorgan Chase.
 A series of MT-202 COV messages are sent between Mitsubishi, Wells Fargo, JPMorgan Chase, and ASA Banka to complete the settlement of the payment to ASA Banka in U.S. dollars.

-Details of the entries in the respective intermediary banks’ correspondent accounts is illustrated below:
+Details of the entries in the respective intermediary banks’ correspondent accounts are illustrated below:

-Contact us today to learn how Alessa can help with real-time transaction monitoring and screening for your financial institution, and view our article on ACH vs. wire transfers for more compliance information on electronic payments.
+Contact us today to learn how Alessa can help with real-time transaction monitoring and screening for your financial institution, and view our article on ACH vs. wire transfers for more compliance information on wire transfers and electronic payments.

-[ii] U.S. based CHIPS utilizes a hybrid settlement system combining real-time gross and daily net settlement, which is beyond the scope of this article.
-Further detail on CHIPS may be found at www.theclearinghouse.org.
+[ii] U.S.-based CHIPS utilizes a hybrid settlement system combining real-time gross and daily net settlement, which is beyond the scope of this article.
+Further details on CHIPS may be found on the Clearing House’s website

 [iii] Formerly known as a Bank Identifier Code, or simply “SWIFT code,” the BIC format has been standardized under ISO 9362 and renamed Business Identifier Code.